SanderVocke/qoverage/README.md

 The current state is pre-alpha.
 Some details:

 * The basic workflow for instrumenting, collecting and reporting is set up (see [run_example.py](test/run_example.py) for an example usage sequence).
-* The majority of Javascript syntax is implemented and tested (see the examples in [test/examples](test/examples))
+* A pretty solid subset of Javascript syntax is implemented and tested (see the examples in [test/examples](test/examples)).
+Unsupported syntax (see [TODO comments in dom.py](qoverage/dom.py) will usually lead to parts of code not being included in coverage analysis.
 * There are known issues (see below).

 The basic workflow for coverage collection has been set up, but the instrumentation part is missing lots of Javascript statement types, hence the generated coverage will often be incorrect.
 This will be solved in the near future.
 First release is planned when the existing testcases are fully automated and passing.

 ## Qt requirements

-`qoverage` is meant to be used with Qt6.
-It may also work with earlier Qt versions (YMMV).
-To instrument qml sources, it requires the `qmldom` tool from at least Qt6.5.
-However, the instrumented sources should still work with older Qt6 versions.
-See below for a way to to run `qoverage` instrumentaton via a docker container to instrument pre-Qt6.5 code.
+`qoverage` depends on the `qmldom` tool from Qt (>6.5.0).
+Because this is often hard to reconcile with system Qt packages, `qoverage`'s Python wheels come with a bundled, statically linked `qmldom` that doesn't require or interfere with any other Qt installation.
+Do note that tests are run against Qt6's `qml` binary, and there may be unforeseen issues in instrumenting/running, for example, Qt5 QML files.
+YMMV.

 ## Coverage model